rfomin/elfbsp/README.md

 Displays a brief help screen, then exits.

 `--version`
-Displays the version of AJBSP, then exits.
+Displays the version of ELFBSP, then exits.

 Exit Codes